Trump oil deal raises question for Mexico: At what cost?

 "This could become a joker, a sort of blank check," for Trump, Alcocer said.
 Under U.S. coercion, Mexico has had to spend extra money on border policing, looking after asylum seekers and security.
 The thought of Trump having additional leverage has sown disquiet among both supporters and adversaries of Lopez Obrador.

 Lopez Obrador said on Tuesday he had not agreed to anything in return for Trump's help on the oil cuts.
-"There was no secret agreement," Lopez Obrador told reporters at a regular news conference.
+"There was no secret agreement," he told reporters at a regular news conference.
 "Nothing."

+Lopez Obrador said he also asked Trump for help getting ventilators and other medical kit to Mexico to fight coronavirus, and met with a favorable response.
+Nevertheless, one Mexican official, speaking on condition of anonymity, expressed concern the oil agreement could put Mexico under pressure to take a less critical view of U.S. foreign policy in Latin America, notably Venezuela.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)